+I sandwiched the screen and the plywood with a 1×4 running entirely down either side, using screws as I went.
+Then, I flipped it over to the “front” and started framing it out with 1x4s around the bottom where the plywood was and 2x2s around the window.
 The screen door complete, I added hinges and brought it into the house.
 I used regular door hinges but I only used two, this door didn’t weigh very much so I knew two would do.
 Once hung, I used wood putty on all of the screws holes and then sanded the entire door down with fine grit sand paper and my electric palm sander.